finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
-        UpsertFundBookmarkRequest upsertFundBookmarkRequest = new UpsertFundBookmarkRequest(); // UpsertFundBookmarkRequest | The bookmark definition to Upsert
+        UpsertFundBookmarkRequest upsertFundBookmarkRequest = new UpsertFundBookmarkRequest(); // UpsertFundBookmarkRequest | The bookmark definition to upsert.
-        String navTypeCode = "navTypeCode_example"; // String | When provided, Upserts the Valuation Point against the specified NAV Type.
-When not provided, the Primary NAV Type will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, upserts the Valuation Point against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // FundCalendarEntry result = apiInstance.upsertBookmark(scope, code, upsertFundBookmarkRequest, navTypeCode).execute(opts);